neo4j-field/neo4j_workshop_aura/README.md

-# Neo4j workshop Training Setup (Aura)
+# Neo4j workshop Infra setup (Aura)
 Aura (or AuraDS) Infra setup for hands-on sessions at Neo4j workshops (Neo4j Introduction, Data modeling, GDS and GenAI)

 1. Sign into Neo4j Aura Console (https://console.neo4j.io)
 2. Create an Aura instance (eg: 2CPU/8GB) and import/restore the database from the dump file
-    - AuraDS instances for For GDS and GenAI workshops
+    - AuraDS instances for GDS and GenAI workshops
     - Aura DB instances for Intro to Neo4j and data modeling workshops
 4. Once the instance is up and running, collect the following details
     - Tenant ID (Eg: "6e748720-xxxx-xxxx-xxxx-xxxxxxxxxxxx")